sisap-challenges/sisap23-laion-challenge-julia-example/README.md

 You can monitor your runnings in the "Actions" tab of the GitHub panel: for instance, you can see some runs of this repository:
 <https://github.com/sisap-challenges/sisap23-laion-challenge-julia-example/actions>

+## Python + Faiss
+You can find the Faiss example on <https://github.com/sisap-challenges/sisap23-laion-challenge-faiss-example>